6exagon/manybusesaway/README.md

 Community Transit:
 - `701`, `702`, and `703` are Swift Blue, Green, and Orange, respectively.
 These are included by number rather than by name.
 - Some Sound Transit routes that serve Snohomish County are duplicated here, but these are skipped.

+### License

+This software is distributed under the terms of the GNU General Public License.
+Please see the [license](LICENSE.txt) for more details.